iloveitaly/ipython-playground/README.md

 I'm a big fan of playgrounds.
 Every repo should have a `playground.py` to make it easy to jump right into REPL-driven development.

 However, it's hard to understand what's in the `playground.py` once it gets big.
-This project eliminates this problem:
+This project eliminates this problem ([example from this project](https://github.com/iloveitaly/python-starter-template)):

 ![alt text](screenshot.png)